 Things to Never Throw Away for Your Next DIY Projects

 With these DIY wine cork crafts and the things you can do with corks, it's a shame to throw them away, indeed.
 Next time, keep them all in a container so they are better organized.

 2. Wine or Beer Bottles

-Quick tip: Before you get started, make sure you have a quality glass cutter to help prevent any accidental cuts!
+Quick tip: You can also get yourself a quality glass cutter to help prevent any accidental cuts!

 3. Broken Crayons

 While pipe cleaners are often used for crafts, some leftovers can fall by the wayside.
 Pick every last one bit from now on because you're going to need more for these pipe cleaners crafts for your kids.

 If you've been throwing toilet paper rolls out, then your kids may be missing out on a lot.
 Check out these toilet paper roll crafts here and you'll never throw these pieces away.

 7. Old Tires

 8. Old Books